 Think about these interpretations.
 Are they true?
 If you make interpretations about your partner, hold them lightly.
-Ask your partner if your interpretations are true.
+Ask your partner if your interpretations about him or her are true.
 How could you see this in a more productive way?

 3) What were your emotions?

 a.
 What were your immediate reactive emotions?
 Do you get angry first?
 Many of us do.
 Anger is a way of protesting your partner’s hurtful behavior and the loss of genuine connection.
 We call this a secondary emotion.
 Anger often covers up the vulnerable emotions underneath such as fear, loneliness or sadness.
 You probably feel more powerful when you’re angry rather than feeling your insecurity.
 You may blame your partner or yourself.
 The problem with this approach is that your protections become your prison.
 You push your partner away when you really want closeness, understanding, and respect.
 You end up feeling alone, lonely and frustrated.

 b.
 Now, ask yourself, “What emotions are under my reactive emotions?
 For example, “What is under my anger?”
 We call the anger the secondary emotion, and we call the vulnerable emotions the primary emotions.
 I coach my clients to “go down the layers of the onion” to become more self-aware.
 Take responsibility for your own emotions instead of blaming your partner.

 4) How did your body react?
 You might experience tense muscles, a tight jaw, a heavy feeling in your chest, headaches, or stomachaches.
 You may hold your breath.
 Every emotion has a physical correlate.
 Feeling your body helps you stay present in the moment, the first ingredient of emotional intimacy.
 To get grounded: Take a few deep breaths.
 Feel your feet on the floor.
 Feel your buttocks against the chair.